io-accelerate/tdl-client-nodejs/README.md

 ### Submodules

 Project contains submodules as mentioned in the `.gitmodules` file:

-- broker
-- tdl/client-spec (gets cloned into features)
+- tdl-client-spe (gets cloned into features)
-- wiremock

 Use the below command to update the submodules of the project: